PvT2005/Modern-SOC-Automation-Lab/Phase-2-Automation/README.md

 ---

 **Node 3A — VT_Hash_Lookup**
-Gọi VirusTotal API để kiểm tra danh tiếng của file dựa trên mã SHA256:
+Calls the VirusTotal API to check file reputation based on the SHA256 hash:
 - App: `Virustotal_v3`
 - Action: `Get a hash report`
 - Hash: `$extract_hash`